-5. Fit the adaptor halves.
-The round steel bosses in the adaptor halves fit into the holes in the luff extrusion lower end.
-Note that the halves can be fitted one way only; make sure that the small knob in the upper hub fits into the front adaptor half.
+Fit the adaptor halves.
+The round boss in the forward adaptor half fits into the hole in the luff extrusion 4. lower end.
+Note that the halves can be fitted one way only.

-Best practice to fit the adaptor halves is to start by pushing the forward adaptor half onto the luff section (1) and then connect to the upper hub (2).
-When the forward half is in postion, fit the aft half (3) and click the halves together.
+Best practice to fit the adaptor halves is to start by pushing the forward adaptor half onto the luff section 1 and then connect to the upper hub 2.
+When the forward half is in postion, fit the aft half 3 and click the halves together.
 Make sure that the screws go in smoothly so that the screw threads are not damaged.